 The Old Town Hall

 As soon as I got out of my hostel, my phone network went off.
-Thankfully my GPS worked and I was able to locate and orient myself while I made my way to the Old Town Hall.
+Only my GPS worked and I was able to locate and orient myself in the already-downloaded map while I made my way to the Old Town Hall.

 Christmas markets were all around and local people as well as tourists flooded these markets.
 Even the old Havel’s market had decorated itself in festive colours.